RSPCA removes Zouma's pet cats

 "The two cats are now in RSPCA care," said a charity spokesperson.

+The Premier League club say they have fined Zouma "the maximum amount possible" and the fee will be donated to animal welfare charities.

+West Ham said Zouma "willingly complied with the steps taken in the initial stage of the process, including delivering his family's two cats to the RSPCA for assessment".

-"Our priority is and has always been the wellbeing of these cats.
+The RSPCA spokesperson added: "Our priority is and has always been the wellbeing of these cats.

 "They've been taken for a check-up at a vets and then will remain in our care while the investigation continues.